Moving to Cyprus

 Therefore, it’s worth investing in the services of a professional removals agent like Cadogan Tate.
 We can take on your move from the UK to Cyprus and arrange all the details on your behalf.
 Apart from deciding what items you want to ship, you can leave all the hard work to our experienced teams.

-We’ve helped thousands of individuals, couples and families make the move to the Med, so why not let us lend our support to your relocation?
+We’ve helped thousands of individuals, couples and families make the move to Cyprus, so why not let us lend our support to your relocation?

-Moving to a small island in the Mediterranean from the UK needs a lot of preparing, planning and research.
-It can be time-consuming and tedious to work through the various documents and permits needed to arrange an international move.
+Moving to Cyprus from the UK needs a lot of preparing, planning and research.
+It can be time-consuming and tedious to work through the various documents and permits needed to arrange move to Cyprus.
 That’s why we’re here to help.

-We have decades of experience in moving families across Europe, both mainland and off-shore.
+We have decades of experience in moving families to Cyprus, both mainland and off-shore.
 We can use that knowledge to take a load off your shoulders, managing the logistics from start to finish.
 We know the ins and outs of customs clearance in Cyprus and can prepare any documentation you may need.

 Our comprehensive service begins right from the moment you get in touch with us for a no-obligation quote.
 We will send a qualified surveyor to your home to find out more about your requirements and the belongings you wish to ship.

 We can then advise you on the different transportation options available and packing solutions we offer.
 This will help us to create your bespoke quote to suit your needs.

 Our team can then prepare a detailed Move Plan, which will help us to ensure that your move to Cyprus goes smoothly.
 No matter how valuable or delicate the nature of the goods we are transporting, we treat everything with the utmost care and professionalism.

 We make regular shipments to Cyprus to help you receive your household effects at your new home as quickly as possible.